zaps/hstr-rs/README.md

 ## Usage
 ​
-Making an alias should be the most convenient option:
+Making an alias should be the most convenient option, so you can add this to `~/.bash_aliases`:

 ```sh
 alias hh=hstr-rs